huey-nibiru/python-platform/README.md

 ## Preface

-- The goal of python platform is to give students the base concepts of computer programming in the python language
+- Base concepts of computer programming in the python language
 - Review the code and understand how the program works AT LEAST one day prior to your lesson.
 - DO NOT teach a class without looking over the code.
 - Homework MUST be included in the notes for each lesson.